Robert O. Peters: Early life

 Peters was born in Sabon Gari, Kaduna, Northern Nigeria and is the second of eight children.
 His parents are Lawrence Adagba and Comfort Peters.
-He is of Afemai descent and hails from Ososo in the Akoko Edo local government area of Edo State.
+He is of Ososo descent and hails from Ososo in the Akoko Edo local government area of Edo State.

 Peters began his formal education at St. Gregory Primary School in Kaduna.
 He attended the University of Jos Nigeria, where he studied Geology and Mining.

 Career

 Peters began his career as an actor in Nigeria in the 1998 movie Mama Sunday, and went on to play the role of Paul in 2002 in the daytime series Everyday People created by Tajudeen Adepetu.
 In 2004 he relocated to the US, where he enrolled for a certificate degree in Visual Storytelling hosted by New York University.
 Peters was then associated with Film Career Connection in Atlanta, which offered him on-the-job training on various film sets across the US.
 He also enlisted with REDucation a real world training on Red camera and equipment, taught by working professionals, for current and future working professionals.